 “I am not only a nurse to them; I am a confidante.
 If I were not able to reach them, I would feel like I abandoned and betrayed them.”

-When President Trump re-enacted the Global Gag Rule in January 2017, the intention was to cut off pro-choice organisations like Marie Stopes International at the knees.
+When President Trump re-enacted the Global Gag Rule in January 2017, the intention was to cut off pro-choice organisations like MSI Reproductive Choices at the knees.

-Two years on, Marie Stopes International is facing a funding gap of $50 million through to 2020 as a direct result of the policy.
-Yet despite the devastating threat this poses to the world’s most vulnerable women and girls, the Global Gag Rule is inspiring a generation of women working in family planning to stand stronger than ever for those who depend on them.
+Yet despite the devastating threat this posed to the world’s most vulnerable women and girls, the Global Gag Rule inspired a generation of people working in family planning to stand stronger than ever for those who depend on them.

-In Zimbabwe, nurse Esther Chidumo works as part of a three-person outreach team that travels all over the country, providing free contraceptive services and advice to around 50 women and girls per day.
-For women in remote villages, the outreach service is a lifeline.
+In Zimbabwe, nurse Esther Chidumo worked as part of a three-person outreach team that travelled all over the country when the Gag Rule came into force, providing free contraceptive services and advice to around 50 women and girls per day.
+For women in remote villages, the outreach service was and is a lifeline.

 “Most [of the women we see] are taking contraception due to the economic hardships.
 Many of our clients have no money.
 In the towns, long-term methods are expensive, so when we provide the services for free in rural areas, they are very happy.”

-The loss of US Government funding has already had a direct impact in Zimbabwe, where outreach teams like Esther’s have already had to halve the number of sites they visit from 1,200 to 600.
-In Esther’s eyes, further cuts would be disastrous.
+The loss of US Government funding had a direct impact in Zimbabwe, where outreach teams like Esther’s for a time had to halve the number of sites they visit from 1,200 to 600.
+In Esther’s eyes, further cuts would have been disastrous.

-On the island nation of Madagascar, where the average income is less than $500 per year, nurse Annie Ramasy has also been grappling with the impact of the new policy.
-A voucher programme that delivered sexual and reproductive healthcare to thousands of women has already been forced to close, while 20 outreach teams like Annie's have also shutdown, leaving the future uncertain for many who rely on the programme for family planning.
+On the island nation of Madagascar, where the average income is less than $500 per year, MSI Reproductive Choices’ nurse Annie Ramasy was also grappling with the impact of the policy.
+A voucher programme that delivered sexual and reproductive healthcare to thousands of women was forced to close, while 20 outreach teams like Annie’s also shut down, leaving the future uncertain for many who rely on the programme for family planning.